T1i2n3a4/moms-wellbeing-club/README.md

     * The form on the Sign-up page was tested for functionality.
     * If one of the fields is empty a warning message "Please fill this field" appears when click to submit.
-    * If the email field is sumbitted with a non-email text, a warning message "Please include an '@' in the email address" appears.
+    * If the email field is submitted with a non-email text, a warning message "Please include an '@' in the email address" appears.
     * If correct inputs are submitted, no warning or errors appear.
     ![Form testing result](docs/readme-images/form-testing.png)